GabrielKrishnadasan/MemberDatabase/README.md

-# MemberDatabase
+# Job application tracker application
-Application to store names and information about members at the University Club
+I wanted to create something that I could use when I started to apply for internships and or jobs.